milon/laravel-blog/readme.md

 ## API Endpoints

 This projects exposes some API endpoints.
 You could request those endpoints with the `api_token` passed as query parameters, like this- `/api/tags?api_token=YOUR_API_KEY`.
+You can also pass the token as a Authorization Bearer token.
 The API key could be obtained from `/api/auth/token` endpoint.
 Available endpoints are-

 ```
 /api/auth/token